 Any feedback is welcome!
 Many concepts in the PicoLisp system are not well documented yet, and might not be obvious to a traditional Lisp programmer.
-So please don't hesitate to ask, and join our discussion in the PicoLisp Mailing List or at the IRC #picolisp channel on libera.chat, or the #picolisp:7fach.de Matrix room! @abu:7fach.de is my Matrix ID.
+So please don't hesitate to ask, and join our discussion in the PicoLisp Mailing List, the IRC #picolisp channel on libera.chat, or the #picolisp:7fach.de Matrix room! @abu:7fach.de is my Matrix ID.

 See also the Mail Archive

 and the IRC-Logger,

 and follow the PicoLisp REPL tips and tricks on Twitter.